Share This Story

 Note that determining the average settlement for a rear-end collision may vary significantly based on the unique circumstances of each case.

-This makes it imperative that you talk to an NYC car accident lawyer from our firm for further guidance
+This makes it imperative that you talk to our car accident lawyer in Brooklyn from our firm for further guidance

 Rear-end crash settlements can vary significantly depending on the type of impact: